astral-sh/ruff/README.md

 A list of rule codes or prefixes to ignore, in addition to those specified by `ignore`.

+Note that `extend-ignore` is applied after resolving rules from `ignore`/`select` and a less specific rule in `extend-ignore` would overwrite a more specific rule in `select`.
+It is recommended to only use `extend-ignore` when extending a `pyproject.toml` file via `extend`.

 **Default value**: `[]`

 **Type**: `Vec<RuleCodePrefix>`